-On both of our visits to the glacier lagoon, we stayed at Skyrhúsid Guesthouse, which is only 10 minutes away.
+We can recommend the Skyrhúsid Guesthouse, as a accommodation near Jokulsarlon Glacier.
+It is only 10 minutes away from the glacier.
 You are super fast at Diamond Beach and still sleep a little away from the ring road.

 - Large common kitchen